-16 See A/56/10, comment 4 to article 1 of the articles on State responsibility.
+17 Ibid, comment 5 to article 26 and comments 1-9 to article 40 of the articles on State responsibility.
+18 See A/56/10, comment 4 to article 1 of the articles on State responsibility.

-17Case Concerning the Barcelona Traction, Light and Power Company, Limited, I.C.J.
+19Case Concerning the Barcelona Traction, Light and Power Company, Limited, I.C.J.
 Reports 1970, para.
-33 18 See East Timor, I.C.J.
+33 20 See East Timor, I.C.J.
 Reports 1995, p.
 102, para.
 29; Legality of the Threat or Use of Nuclear Weapons, I.C.J.
 Reports 1996, p.
 258, para.
 83; and Application of the Convention on the Prevention and Punishment of the Crime of Genocide, Preliminary Objections, I.C.J.
 Reports 1996, pp. 615-616, paras.
 31-32.
-See also A/56/10, comment 4 to article 1 of the articles on State responsibility.
-19 See A/56/10 (Supp), comment 1-14 to article 41 of the articles on State responsibility.
+See also A/56/10, comment 4 to article 1 of the articles on State responsibility. order to bring to an end such breaches by lawful means and not to recognize as lawful a situation created by a serious breach, nor render aid or assistance in maintaining that situation.21 Alongside the Republic of Armenia's responsibility as a State for internationally wrongful acts, under the customary and treaty norms of international criminal law, certain acts perpetrated in the context of an armed conflict, including those in the town of Khojaly, are viewed as international criminal offences and responsibility for them is borne on an individual basis by those who participated in the said acts, their accomplices and accessories.
+It is well known that former presidents of Armenia, Serzh Sargsyan and Robert Kocharian, together with many other high-ranking political and military officials of that State, including former minister of defence, Seyran Oghanyan, and former leaders of the separatist regime set up by Armenia, personally participated in seizing Azerbaijani lands and in the reprisals against Azerbaijani civilians and militaries.
+It is clear that, given the scale and gravity of the offences that they committed, the criminal prosecution of these persons would be an inevitable consequence of their crimes.
+Ending impunity is essential not only for serving justice and honouring the memory and rights of the victims, which is undoubtedly imperative per se, but also for ensuring sustainable peace. $^{^{21}}$ See A/56/10 (Supp), comment 1-14 to article 41 of the articles on State responsibility.
 See also General Assembly resolution 62/243, para.
-5. conflict resolution.
-Consequently, ending impunity is essential not only for the purposes of identifying the responsibility of parties to the conflict and individual perpetrators, the achievement of which is undoubtedly imperative per se, but also for ensuring sustainable peace, truth, reconciliation, the rights and interests of victims and the well-being of society at large.
+5.